skylight-hq/skylight.digital/_blog_posts/api_enablement.md

 date: 2018-02-14
 ---

-*The following email print-out was found sticking to an air vent inside a metro train on the Washington DC blue line.*
+*The following email print-out was found sticking inside a metro train car on the Washington DC blue line.*

 Hey Terri,